HL7/davinci-ecdx/input/pagecontent/general-guidance.md

 #### Sequence Diagram

-The sequence diagram in Figure 2 below outlines the interaction between the Payer and EHR to query and retrieve the requested data:
+The sequence diagram in Figure 3 below outlines the interaction between the Payer and EHR to query and retrieve the requested data using the Task based transaction:

-{% include img-small.html img="todo.png" caption="Figure 2" %}
+{% include img-small.html img="todo.png" caption="Figure 3" %}

 #### Authorization